What Are In Stock Lease Cars?

 Are lease cars in stock right now?

 On comparison sites such as Moneyshake, all deals shown on the website are either in stock or a factory order.
-When searching for your new car, be sure to look out for the ‘In Stock’ text while comparing prices from our providers (see example image below).
+Look out for the ‘In Stock’ text (pictured below) while comparing lease prices from our providers.

-All deals are regularly updated, and you will be able to see the manufacturer, model and trim level of each deal.
-Should you want any additional upgrades or perks (i.e. an exclusive paint colour, upgraded suspension or more premium interior materials etc.) this is likely going to result in your lease agreement being a factory order.
+All deals are regularly updated, and you will be able to see full vehicle deteails on each deal.
+Want any additional upgrades or perks?
+You can specify exclusive paint colours, technology packs or a more premium interior trim, for example.
+But remember that this is likely going to result in your lease agreement being a factory order.